alexpages/Neural_Network/README.md

 The main purpose is to analyze the precission of a few CNN regarding a pre-defined dataset with pictures of dogs and cats.
 This project creates simple CNNs and Xception neural network, and also it creates datagenerator together with plot functions.

 ## Project Description
-This is was a Uni project form the Master's Degree in Informatics Engineering.
-It evalua project was done with the intention to understand the following:
+This was a Uni project form the Master's Degree in Informatics Engineering.
+This project was done with the intention to achieve the following:
   - Understand CNN and its composition (Feature Extractor, Classificator, type of Layers, etc.).

-  - Manage data using libraries such as Numpy, Pandas, Matplotlib.
+  - Data management using libraries such as Numpy, Pandas, Matplotlib.
-  - Undertake data augmentation by applying distortion to the initial data.
+  - Perform data augmentation by applying distortion to the initial data.
   - Create Data Generators to divide data into Testing, Training and Validation, in order to train the CNN along certain amount of Epochs.
   - Understand the evolution of Accuracy/Loss graphs from CNN training.
   - Brief understanding of more complex CNN such as Xception.